-Jesus: Do you say this thing of yourself, or did others tell it of me?
+Jesus: Do you say this thing of yourself, or did others tell it to you about me?

-Jesus: My kingdom is not of this world: if my kingdom were of this world, then my servants would fight, that I should not be delivered to the Jews: but my kingdom is not from here.
+Jesus: My kingdom is not of this world: if my kingdom were of this world, then my servants would fight, that I should not be delivered to the Jews: but my kingdom is not now.

 Pilate: Are you a king then?

 Jesus: You say that I am a king.
-To this end was I born, and for this cause I came into the world, that I should bear witness to the truth.
+I was born to this end, and I came into the world for this cause, that I should bear witness to the truth.
 Every one that is of the truth hears my voice.

 Pilate: What is truth?